AnasMardood/Process_Mining_Project/README.md

 ### 4.Usage Notes
 #### The uploaded CSV file must contain the following columns:

--Case ID
+- Case ID

--Activity Name
+- Activity Name

--Start Time
+- Start Time

--End Time
+- End Time

 ##### The application converts date information in the uploaded file to datetime format and calculates Duration.